deepchecks/deepchecks/docs/source/user-guide/supported_models.rst

 Supported Models
 ====================

-Similar to scikit-learn API, a model will be compatible with deepchecks' checks if it implements some minimal functionality of ``predict`` and if it's classification ``predict_proba``.
+Similar to scikit-learn API, a model will be compatible with deepchecks' checks if it implements the minimal functionality of ``predict`` and if it's classification ``predict_proba``.
-Without a compatible model, deepchecks can't run all checks that require predictions, for example all :doc:`performance checks </api/generated/deepchecks.checks.performance>`.
+Without a compatible model, deepchecks can't run checks that require predictions, for example all :doc:`performance checks </api/generated/deepchecks.checks.performance>`.

 Below are the minimal requirements for each task type: